-- Create a “Dry” Zone Around Your Foundation - Create a “dry” buffer zone (between 6 and 12 inches) around the foundation of the structure that has no of mulch, dead leaves, or any other damp organic material.
+- Create a “Dry” Zone Around Your Foundation: Keep the perimeter of your foundation (between 6 and 12 inches) free of mulch, dead leaves, or any other damp organic material.
 The dryness will keep any outdoor earwigs away from your foundation.

 How to Get Rid of Earwigs

 Taking the time to implement preventative measures is the first step in getting rid of earwigs.
 Make sure to keep things dry and minimize potential hiding spots for these pests.
 In addition to these actions, you can use pest control products that are more environmentally and family-friendly.